 Although initiating new product noise limits is an essential first step, this alone does not assure that the product will be properly maintained.
 Without a proper maintenance program through the product's life-use cycle, the intitially noisecontrolled product may become increasingly a noise emitter.
-Comparisons between newly manufactured products and similar products b.
+Comparisons between newly manufactured products and similar products and a second of p and similar products tested after periods of extended use indicate reduced effectiveness of the noise abatement technique.

+b.
 Source Replacement